 Maja Gilewski

-Maja Gilewski is a research associate at the DFG Research Training Group 2792 “Autonomy of Heteronomous Texts in Antiquity and the Middle Ages”.
-Her doctoral project deals with the use of ancient sacred topoi in the hagiographies of women active in Gaul (6th century CE).
-The aim is to investigate whether and to what extent female-specific types of saints developed in the Latin West of the Empire at the transition from Late Antiquity to the Early Middle Ages.
-The thesis is supervised by Timo Stickler (Ancient History, Jena), Katharina Bracht (Church History, Jena) and Jörg Bölling (Catholic Theology, Hildesheim/ Hanover).
-Maja holds a Bachelor's and Master's degree in History, Classical Archaeology and Cultures and Languages of the Mediterranean from the Georg-August-Universität Göttingen.
-Her thesis dealt with the topic of high medieval women's mysticism in the environment of the Franciscan Order.
-Her research interests lie in the field of medieval religious and church history, in particular the early and high Middle Ages, as well as the history of early Christianity and historical gender studies.
+Her doctoral project examines the use of ancient hagiographical topoi in early medieval saints’ vitae of women active in Gaul (6th and 7th centuries CE).
+The study investigates whether, and to what extent, gender-specific types of sanctity emerged in the Latin West during the transitional period from Late Antiquity to the Early Middle Ages.
+Maja holds both a Bachelor’s and a Master’s degree in History, Classical Archaeology, and Cultures and Languages of the Mediterranean World from Georg August University of Göttingen.
+Her Master’s thesis focused on female mysticism in the High Middle Ages within the context of the Franciscan Order.
+Her research interests lie in medieval religious and ecclesiastical history—particularly the Early and High Middle Ages—as well as in the history of early Christianity and historical gender studies.

 Maja Gilewski